betterscientificsoftware/Webinar-Process/README.md

 #### Chronology

-For each webinar, the important events are the following:
+Each webinar in the series is implemented in concert with a [checklist](checklist.md).
+The important events are the following:

-1. webinar date minus ~60 days: speaker provides title + abstract + bio
+1. webinar date minus ~60 days: speaker receives an [e-mail that provides guidance](guidance.md) about the process that will be followed for delivering the webinar
 1. webinar date minus ~14 days: speaker participates in a dry-run
-1. webinar date minus   2 days: speaker provides final version of the presenation material
+1. webinar date minus   2 days: speaker provides the final version of the presentation material

-These events proceed according to a [checklist](checklist.md).
-In particular, event 1 is accompanied by an [e-mail that provides guidance](guidance.md) to the speaker.

 #### Key Repository Documents